 What were the design differences?

 But on the other side, we no longer saw Thomas Jefferson’s home but instead an engraving by John Trumbull from his famous painting of the signing of the Declaration of Independence.
-The Federal Reserve Bank note had a new look.

 An important fact to remember is the $2 bill is not a rare bill.
 Some say more than 1.4 billion $2 bills were printed.
 Others say closer to 800 million.
 Either way, they are plentiful in circulated condition.

 If you have a $2 bill that is a regular circulated note, it will be worth face value.
-What makes things interesting is that if you have an uncirculated note.
+What makes things interesting is if you have an uncirculated note.

-A common misconception is that the 2 Dollar Bill is no longer in production, but the Federal Reserve still prints them.
 Then how can they be a potential collector’s item?
 Well, they can be printed at a bank’s request or when it becomes unusable and needs to be destroyed.

 A little-known reason why the $2 bill is kept out of circulation is that many believe it is good luck.
 They will stick a $2 bill in the wallet and not let it go, preventing circulation.